 If you are in Helsinki, you can book a great day trip to the Lakeland that includes also a traditional sauna.
 If you are planning to spend your Finland holidays in Lapland you can have many wonderful experiences such as a forest sauna, a Lapland sauna with ice swimming or an Arctic sauna and hot tub experience in Rovaniemi.

 The perfect way to round off a long day, the best place to close a deal, the cosy haven where you can spill out your secrets and by all means the only place to effectively ward off your daily stress, sauna is for everybody.
-Doctors have always told me not to go for a sauna because I have low blood pressure, and in Finland I realized I had normally followed their advice because in Italy sauna is not that common.
-However, in Finland there were no Italian doctors, so I decided it was about time to have my very first sauna experience.
+Doctors have always told me not to go for a sauna because I have low blood pressure, and in Finland, I realised I had normally followed their advice because in Italy the sauna is not that common.
+However, in Finland, there were no Italian doctors, so I decided it was about time to have my very first sauna experience.
 And let’s face it, is there a better country to do that?

 How to enjoy a proper Finnish sauna in Finland

 Obviously, you can have a sauna in many places, but Finland is where the tradition is most strongly felt.
 The Finnish sauna is to be taken naked, but unlike in Germany, where this rule (like all others) is to be followed very literally, here foreigners can wear a swimwear, like I did, or wrap themselves with a towel if they don’t feel comfortable in just taking their clothes off.